cathayddt/bdk/docs/fabric/EXAMPLE-EN.md

 ```

 choose
+- Operation : joinBySnapshot
 - Snapshot Path : /var/hyperledger/production/snapshots/completed/test/1/

-### Step 6: Verify whether the new peer has joined the channel successfully
+### Step 5: Verify whether the new peer has joined the channel successfully

 ```bash
 # Inside peer0.org1.example.com's container, run `peer channel list` to check if it has joined